 - 1. Closed-toed shoes must be worn at all times.
 NO flip-flops or sandals!
 (Imagine running a stick up under your foot...) - 2.
 Only Scouts and leaders who are registered as summer camp participants may stay at camp and participate in activities. - 3.
 All camping adults must be registered adult volunteers. - 4.
 Adults may not share a tent with any Scout.
 See Guide to Safe Scouting. - 5.
 Youth may tent together only if they are no more than 2 years apart in age. - 6.
 Each tent should be clearly marked identifying the names of the campers inside.
 "No Flames in Tents" must be displayed on or in front of each tent. - 7.
 Campers should not keep food in their tents. - 8.
 Energy drinks are STRONGLY DISCOURAGED.
 Do not send them with Scouts. - 9.
 Scouts are to be in their campsites by 10:00 PM, unless they are involved in a night class or night observation for a merit badge.
 Quiet time is from 11:00 PM to 7:00 AM. - 10.
 No pets are allowed in camp.
 This rule applies to visitors as well.
-Please advise visiting parents of this rule. - 11.
+Please advise visiting family of this rule. - 11.
 Outside of check-in time and check-out time, vehicles are not to be in camp without prior permission of the Camp Director or Camp Ranger.
 Parking is available in the grass along Boy Scout Road and in the parking area behind Handicraft. - 12.
 Camouflage gear and clothing is not permitted.
-This is in accordance Scouting America's congressional charter and Article X, Section 4, Clause 4(b) of the BSA Rules and Regulations. - 13.
+This is in accordance Scouting America's congressional charter and Article X, Section 4, Clause 4(b) of the Scouting America Rules and Regulations. - 13.
 All bulk liquid fuel will be stored in the camp's flammable materials storage area. - 14.
 No aerosol products. - 15.
 Fireworks are prohibited. - 16.
 Firearms are not allowed in camp.
 No personal firearms are allowed on the range. - 17.
 Alcoholic beverages & illegal drugs are prohibited on Council property. - 18.
 Tobacco & vaping are not allowed in the presence of Scouts at camp.
-There will be a smoking area available at what has customarily been the Miami campsite, just east of Boy Scout Rd., west of Liberty Lake.
+There will be a smoking area available